Skip to content

 The featured aspect of the Front was its wonderful view out over the head of the Niagara River, Lake Erie, and the Canadian shoreline.
 In contrast to rural beauty as highlighted at the Park or the military drill ground as provided by the Parade, Olmsted saw the Front as a spot with “a character of magnificence admirably adapted to be associated with stately ceremonies, the entertainment of public guests, and other occasions of civic display.”

-In his 1871 design for the Front Olmsted provided a large play area adjacent to what is now Busti Avenue, with an amphitheater at its southern end.
-Adjacent to this “play ground”, he placed a formal graveled space, referred to as “the terrace”, and proposed construction of a large music stand designed by his partner Calvert Vaux.
+In the 1871 design for the Front Olmsted provided a large play area adjacent to what is now Busti Avenue, with an amphitheater at its southern end.
+Adjacent to this “play ground”, he placed a formal graveled space, referred to as “the terrace”, and proposed construction of a large music stand to be designed by his partner Calvert Vaux.
 A steep bank sloped down to the Erie Canal and railroad lines.
 These he screened with thick plantations and the natural difference in elevation.
 Extensive pathways and carriage drives were provided to accommodate visitors on foot as well as in vehicles.
 The result was a singularly pleasant and beautiful vista.
-An early parks official pointed out, “In the summer and autumn months it is fanned by a cool westerly breeze, almost constantly blowing from the lake….”
+An early parks official pointed out, “In the summer and autumn months it is fanned by a cool westerly breeze, almost constantly blowing from the lake …”

 The grounds of the adjoining military installation, Fort Porter, were integrated into the Front’s landscape.
-Porter Avenue and Richmond Avenue provided the Front’s connection to the other elements of the park system.
-Later, in 1895, what was originally Sixth Street (now Busti Avenue) was renamed Front Avenue and designated a park approach.
-It joined the Front to another Olmsted-designed portion of the park system, The Terrace, located between Court and Church Streets and now a tangle of highway ramps.
+Porter avenue and “The Avenue”, later called Richmond avenue, provided the Front’s connection to the other elements of the park system.
+Later, in 1895, a new path and roadway, Sheridan Terrace (now gone) was constructed across the western edge of Fort Porter.
+It joined the Front to another Olmsted-designed portion of the park system, “The Bank”, a residential circle at the intersection of Massachusetts avenue, Sixth street and Niagara street.

-The Front was, in its first decades, by the far the most heavily used Buffalo park.
-It drew many more visitors than either the Park or the Parade.
-Both of those locations were at that time located on the far periphery of the growing city, and were then poorly served by public transportation.
-The large two-story balconied “Lake View House” was constructed on the terrace in 1882 to provide both refreshments and shelter to the multitudes who thronged the Front’s promenades.
-Its architect was Eugene L. Holmes, who also designed the expansion of Vaux’s Boat House at Delaware park.
 Between 1884 and 1885 a public carriage drive was opened through the grounds of Fort Porter, “almost on the brink of the river, and at an elevation of sixty feet above the water….”
 The drive afforded both additional access and a truly superb view of the river.
 Considerable construction was undertaken by the Federal government at Fort Porter from 1884 to 1889, consolidating and beautifying the facility and freeing the most scenic areas for park use.
 “The demolition of the ruined remnants of the old fort, the construction of substantial barracks on a symmetrical plan, the formation of two separate greens for drill, and the grading of all the grounds adjacent to the Front and the [t]errace in general conformity with the plans of the Front, add much to the enjoyment of the public visiting this park,” noted the first Park Superintendent in his 1889 annual report.

 From its earliest days, the Front was home to frequent organized baseball games and cricket matches, and to sledding and tobogganing in the winter, all of which drew large crowds to the park.
 Both the popularity of the Front and the desire to eliminate nuisances associated with the commercial use of the adjacent waterfront and canal side property caused the Park Commission to seek to acquire the lands between the Front and the lake.
 After a four year legal battle, the Front was expanded by a 20 acre waterfront addition in 1890.

 Olmsted was engaged to draw up plans for the new addition in 1891.
 He proposed to make substantial use of the waterfront area, with a boat house, a public landing for small boats, a sheltered swimming area, separate gymnastic playgrounds for young boys and girls, and a scenic drive and walks.
 A new bridge over the Erie Canal and the railroad was built at the foot of Porter Avenue to join the new section of the park to the original portion.
-(Its ornate stone abutments now grace the Porter Avenue bridge over the Thruway.
+(Its ornate stone abutments now grace the Porter avenue bridge over the Thruway.
 Before park development of the new area could begin, however, a great deal of land reclamation and filling had to be undertaken, which began as soon as the land was under Park Commission control.

 In August 1897, the Front was the site of the 31st Encampment of the Grand Army of the Republic.
 That was the fraternal organization of veterans of the Union Army of the Civil War.
 Parks gardeners outdid themselves recreating badges of the Army corps represented in elaborate floral displays.
 1,350 tents were set up to house 11,000 of the 45,000 veterans participating in the massive gathering.
 U.S. President William McKinley was among the dignitaries attending.